-The seed enterprise investment scheme (SEIS) and enterprise investment scheme (EIS), are very similar schemes which offer substantial tax incentives to investors in qualifying companies.
+The Seed Enterprise Investment Scheme (SEIS) and Enterprise Investment Scheme (EIS) are very similar schemes which offer substantial tax incentives to investors in qualifying companies.

 The tax incentives for SEIS and EIS investments are intended to encourage investment in high-risk, small, unquoted companies that may find it difficult to raise finance without the tax incentives being offered.
+Dixcart UK is a tech sector specialist and also offer expertise on the different rules that are available for knowledge-intensive companies that carry out a significant amount of research, development or innovation.

 Raising Finance through SEIS and EIS

-SEIS focuses investment in the very early stage, new businesses that may face particular difficulties in raising finance as they are seen as being very high-risk.
+SEIS focuses investment in the very early stage, for new businesses that may face particular difficulties in raising finance as they are seen as being very high risk.
 EIS is also intended for small companies but they can be a little larger and a little older than those for which SEIS is intended.
 The schemes are very similar and are designed to facilitate seamless growth through financing being raised first through SEIS and then further, follow on financing, being raised through EIS.

 From the investor’s point of view, the process for claiming the tax relief is quite straightforward, as it simply involves following a few steps which are detailed on the scheme certificates.
 The more difficult aspect rests with the company and its ability to meet all of the prescribed conditions.